NillionNetwork/secretvaults-py/README.rst

 This library can be published as a `package on PyPI <https://pypi.org/project/secretvaults>`__ via the GitHub Actions workflow found in ``.github/workflows/build-publish-sign-release.yml`` that follows the `recommendations found in the Python Packaging User Guide <https://packaging.python.org/en/latest/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows/>`__.

-Ensure that any links in this README document to the Read the Docs documentation of this package (or its dependencies) have appropriate version numbers.
-Also ensure that the Read the Docs project for this library has an `automation rule <https://docs.readthedocs.io/en/stable/automation-rules.html>`__ that activates and sets as the default all tagged versions.